 Any content featuring educational tips, job showcases, and community involvement counts toward your 80%, while content highlighting special offers or financing counts toward the 20%.

-The rule applies both to your entire content library and to a single piece of content, such as showing a call-to-action at the end of your YouTube short, which would be 20% or less of the total video.
+The 80/20 rule applies at two levels: across your entire content library, and within a single piece of content.
+A call to action at the end of a YouTube Short, for example, should occupy 20% or less of the total video.

 7) Localize Social Media

-Much like with SEO, social media marketing works best for roofers when the content is localized to the company’s defined service area.
+Social media marketing works best for roofers when the content is localized to the company’s defined service area, the same principle that governs local SEO.

 8) Maintain Visual Consistency